Envisioning Peace

 • From: February 2017 - February 2019

 Envisioning Peace was a sociological research project based on interviews with ordinary people in Azerbaijan, Armenia and Nagorny Karabakh.
-It aimed to discover grassroots insights that would help to:
+It was led by International Alert and aimed to discover grassroots insights that would help to:

 • identify possible alternatives to war and potential new approaches to peacebuilding;